collindavies/collindavies/README.md

 👋 Hi, I’m Collin.
 I'm a scientist.
-More than that, I've got an interest in creating right-sized solutions to really challenging and important problems. <br>
+More than that, I'm interested in creating right-sized solutions to really challenging and important problems. <br>
 👷‍♀️ Most recently, I transformed the data science and analytics capabilities of a workplace safety tech startup.

 <!---